dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ### Manually install - Linux

 1. Download the latest Linux release for your platform from [GitHub](https://github.com/dbt-labs/dbt-cli/releases).
+(Pick the file based on your CPU architecture)

 2. Extract the `dbt-cloud-cli` binary to the same folder as your dbt project.